vmware-archive/vsphere-storage-for-kubernetes/documentation/persistent-vols-claims.md

     fsType: ext4
 ```

-In the above example datastore1 is located in the root folder.
-If datastore is member of Datastore Cluster or located in sub folder, the folder path needs to be provided in the VolumePath as below.
+In the above example, datastore1 is located in the root folder.
+If datastore is the member of Datastore Cluster or located in sub folder, then folder path needs to be provided in the VolumePath as mentioned below.

 ```
 vsphereVolume: